-- R600.17 As an exception to paragraph R600.16, a firm or a network firm may provide advice and recommendations to an audit client that is a public interest entity in relation to information or matters arising in the course of an audit provided that the firm: - (a) Does not assume a management responsibility (Ref: Para.
-R400.18 and R400.19); and - (b) Applies the conceptual framework to identify, evaluate and address threats, other than self-review threats, to independence that might be created by the provision of that advice. - 600.17 A1 Examples of advice and recommendations that might be provided in relation to information or matters arising in the course of an audit include: - Advising on accounting and financial reporting standards or policies and financial statement disclosure requirements. - Advising on the appropriateness of financial and accounting control and the methods used in determining the stated amounts in the financial statements and related disclosures. - Proposing adjusting journal entries arising from audit findings. - Discussing findings on internal controls over financial reporting and processes and recommending improvements. - Discussing how to resolve account reconciliation problems. - Advising on compliance with group accounting policies.
+- 600.16 A1 When the audit client is a public interest entity, stakeholders have heightened expectations regarding the firm's independence.
+These heightened expectations are relevant to the reasonable and informed third party test used to evaluate a self-review threat created by providing a non-assurance service to an audit client that is a public interest entity. - 600.16 A2 Where the provision of a non-assurance service to an audit client that is a public interest entity creates a self-review threat, that threat cannot be eliminated, and safeguards are not capable of being applied to reduce that threat to an acceptable level. - Self-review Threats - R600.17 A firm or a network firm shall not provide a non-assurance service to an audit client that is a public interest entity if the provision of that service might create a self-review threat in relation to the audit of the financial statements on which the firm will express an opinion.
+(Ref: Para.
+600.14 A1 and R600.15). - Providing Advice and Recommendations - R600.18 As an exception to paragraph R600.17, a firm or a network firm may provide advice and recommendations to an audit client that is a public interest entity in relation to information or matters arising in the course of an audit provided that the firm: - (a) Does not assume a management responsibility (Ref: Para.
+R400.20 and R400.21); and - (b) Applies the conceptual framework to identify, evaluate and address threats, other than self-review threats, to independence that might be created by the provision of that advice. - 600.18 A1 Examples of advice and recommendations that might be provided in relation to information or matters arising in the course of an audit include: - Advising on accounting and financial reporting standards or policies and financial statement disclosure requirements. - Advising on the appropriateness of financial and accounting control and the methods used in determining the stated amounts in the financial statements and related disclosures. - Proposing adjusting journal entries arising from audit findings. - Discussing findings on internal controls over financial reporting and processes and recommending improvements. - Discussing how to resolve account reconciliation problems. - Advising on compliance with group accounting policies.

-- 600.18 A1 Paragraphs R120.10 to 120.10 A2 include a requirement and application material that are relevant when addressing threats to independence, including a description of safeguards. - 600.18 A2 Threats to independence created by providing a non-assurance service or multiple services to an audit client vary depending on the facts and circumstances of the audit engagement and the nature of the service.
-Such threats might be addressed by applying safeguards or by adjusting the scope of the proposed service. - 600.18 A3 Examples of actions that might be safeguards to address such threats include: - Using professionals who are not audit team members to perform the service. - Having an appropriate reviewer who was not involved in providing the service review the audit work or service performed. - Obtaining pre-clearance of the outcome of the service from an appropriate authority (for example, a tax authority). - 600.18 A4 Safeguards might not be available to reduce the threats created by providing a non-assurance service to an audit client to an acceptable level.
-In such a situation, the application of the conceptual framework requires the firm or network firm to:
+- 600.19 A1 Paragraphs R120.10 to 120.10 A2 include a requirement and application material that are relevant when addressing threats to independence, including a description of safeguards. - 600.19 A2 Threats to independence created by providing a non-assurance service or multiple services to an audit client vary depending on the facts and circumstances of the audit engagement and the nature of the service.
+Such threats might be addressed by applying safeguards or by adjusting the scope of the proposed service.

-- (a) Adjust the scope of the proposed service to eliminate the circumstances that are creating the threats; - (b) Decline or end the service that creates the threats that cannot be eliminated or reduced to an acceptable level; or - (c) End the audit engagement.
+- 600.19 A3 Examples of actions that might be safeguards to address such threats include: - Using professionals who are not audit team members to perform the service. - Having an appropriate reviewer who was not involved in providing the service review the audit work or service performed. - Obtaining pre-clearance of the outcome of the service from an appropriate authority (for example, a tax authority). - 600.19 A4 Safeguards might not be available to reduce the threats created by providing a non-assurance service to an audit client to an acceptable level.
+In such a situation, the application of the conceptual framework requires the firm or network firm to: - (a) Adjust the scope of the proposed service to eliminate the circumstances that are creating the threats; - (b) Decline or end the service that creates the threats that cannot be eliminated or reduced to an acceptable level; or - (c) End the audit engagement.